This is the fourth edition of the Housing Stability Monitor and will explore data through September 2024.

 - The inner ring suburbs have notably low rates of foreclosure petitions.

-- Hampden County leads all counties in Massachusetts in rates of foreclosure petitions (2.7 foreclosure petitions per 1,000 owner-households county-wide) by a considerable margin over the last six-month period.
+- Hampden County leads all counties in Massachusetts in rates of foreclosure petitions (2.40 foreclosure petitions per 1,000 owner households county-wide) by a considerable margin over the last six-month period.

-- Plymouth, Bristol, and Worcester counties also rank among the highest in the state.
-(Plymouth: 1.9, Bristol: 1.74, Worcester: 1.7 foreclosure petitions per 1,000 owner-households county-wide).
+- Plymouth, Barnstable, and Franklin counties also rank among the highest in the state.
+(Plymouth: 1.83, Barnstable: 1.51, Franklin: 1.38 foreclosure petitions per 1,000 owner households county-wide).

-- Springfield leads all major cities (greater than 2,500 owner-households) with 4.61 foreclosure petitions per 1,000 owner-households and 127 foreclosure petitions over the last six months.
+- Springfield leads all major cities (greater than 2,500 owner households) with 5.40 foreclosure petitions per 1,000 owner households and 151 foreclosure petitions over the last six months.

 Additional Context:

-While foreclosure petition rates are relatively low across the state, the data show clear regional trends over the last six-month period.
-We observed relatively low rates of foreclosure petitions in the inner-ring suburbs surrounding Greater Boston, along with diminished petition rates in the Pioneer Valley suburbs.
-Regional differences in foreclosure petition rates somewhat mirror differences we observed in eviction filing rates; Plymouth, Bristol, Worcester, and Hampden counties rank among the highest in overall foreclosure petition rates.
-Hampden County in particular leads the state in rates of foreclosure petitions over the last six-month period.
-This is largely attributed to Springfield, which leads all big cities (cities with over 2,500 owner households) with 4.61 foreclosure petitions per 1,000 owner households.
+While foreclosure petition rates are relatively low across the state, the data show clear regional trends over the last six months.
+We observed relatively low rates of foreclosure petitions in the inner-ring suburbs surrounding Greater Boston, along with diminished petition rates in the Pioneer Valley suburbs outside Hampden County.
+In contrast, Hampden County leads the state with the highest rates of foreclosure petitions over the last six-month period.
+This is largely attributed to Springfield, which leads all big cities (cities with over 2,500 owner households) with 5.08 foreclosure petitions per 1,000 owner households.

-Statewide HAF disbursement data provided by MHP and MassHousing, shows cities across Massachusetts accessing HAF assistance at varying rates.
-Springfield, Boston, Brockton, and Worcester lead all cities in total HAF assistance requests, with Springfield leading by a sizeable margin.
+Statewide HAF disbursement data provided by MHP and MassHousing shows cities across Massachusetts accessed HAF assistance at varying rates.
+Springfield, Boston, Brockton, and Worcester led all cities in total HAF assistance requests while the program was in operation, with Springfield leading by a sizeable margin.
 In the absence of HAF, we may see an increase in foreclosure petitions in specific cities that have relied on this key resource to prevent foreclosures.
 We encourage you to explore municipal trends through the searchable and filterable data table included below.

 For questions related to eviction and foreclosure data in your community, or additional information about this brief, please contact Matija Jankovic.